-When we say “we,” “us,”, “our,” and “Realvolve,”, we refer to Realvolve, LLC, a State of North Carolina limited liability company.
+When we say “we,” “us,”, “our,” and “Realvolve,”, we refer to Realvolve, Inc., a Delaware corporation.
 When we say “you”, “your” or “Member,” we refer to the person or entity that’s registered with us to use our Services (defined below).

 We provide software as a service you may use to create and manage contacts, properties, escrows, documents, notes, events, and tasks.
 Our software also allows you to send and manage email messages, to interoperate with a variety of social networks, and to send and receive SMS text messages (collectively, the “Services”).
 We offer the Services via our “Website,” http://www.realvolve.com.

 In the course of providing the Services, we may collect Personal Information, which means information about you and your contacts.
 A “Contact List” is a list of email addresses and phone numbers that you or one of our Members has sent, or intends to send, emails to, and all information related to those email addresses or phone numbers.

 You may object to any changes within twenty (20) days after they’re posted on our Website or delivered to you, in which case none of the proposed changes will be effective with respect to information that we’ve already collected from you, but will apply only to information we collect in the future.

 If you have any questions or comments, or if you want to update, delete, or change any Personal Information you’ve submitted on the Website, please use our contact form to get in touch.

 Information from your Use of the Service: We may get information about how and when you use our Services.
 This information may include your IP address, time, date, browser used, and actions taken by you within the application.